 The festival season is in full swing.
 If you’re planning your first festival this year, take a look at our checklist of essential items you should pack in your festival survival kid.

 Festival Survival Kit: Clothes And Spares

-If you’re staying at the festival, you’re going need clothes.
+If you’re staying at the festival, you’re going to need clothes.
 Don’t pack too much; you’ll only have to carry it all.
 Just take enough for the days you’re there and a few extras.
+With that being said, it may be worth having a camping checklist, just so you can tick each item off as you go along.
 Extras are important.
 The weather is unpredictable, and you might get wet.
 You will be glad of a few dry items to change into.
 There’s nothing worse than sitting around in wet clothes.